Adjunct | Composition Instructor

 Rivier University has the advantage of a central New England location in a thriving small city less than 50 miles from metropolitan Boston.
 With a student population of 2,300 undergraduate and graduate students, the University is recognized for academic excellence, a strong liberal arts program, and professional career preparation in various fields.

-Dedicated to its mission of transforming hearts and minds to serve the world, Rivier University is guided by the faith heritage, intellectual tradition, and social teachings of the Roman Catholic Church.
+Rivier University is dedicated to its mission of transforming hearts and minds to serve the world.
+Rivier is guided by the faith heritage, intellectual tradition, and social teachings of the Roman Catholic Church.
 The faculty and staff are engaged in the education of the whole person in the context of an open and inclusive academic community that cultivates critical thought, sound judgment, and respect for all people.
-We especially encourage candidates who are committed to enhancing the racial, ethnic, or cultural diversity of the program to apply.
+We especially encourage candidates who are committed to enhancing the racial, ethnic, or cultural diversity of the University to apply.